A memoir of exile and rebellion—

 gleam in his eye,

-my mom took us to Russian school and piano
+my mom took us to Russian school and piano lessons.

 But they found nothing higher to identify with.
-So

-they began to hold tighter to the only thing familiar
+So they began to hold tighter to the only thing familiar

-with hymns older than borders
+regime in Ukraine with hymns older than borders and

-and rules older than choice.
+rules older than choice.

-Girls were to be obedient to elders,
+Girls were to be obedient and marry within

-as many as God planned.
+Then they had children—as many as God planned.

 Everything outside of church—riches, politics,

-earthly power itself—was merzkoie (worldly)—
+even too much power itself—was merzkoie

-spoken of as though the smallest slip would curse you
+(worldly)—spoken of as though the smallest slip

-and your entire bloodline.
+would curse you and your entire bloodline.

-Our church in particular was
+Our church in particular was “not of this world.”

 [7] Hazaika means homeowner.
 In the Slavic tradition, the hazaika